robmarkcole/solar_seg/README.md

 # Solar Segmentation

 This repository aims to segment modules from aerial photography taken with drones.
+See [this thread](https://forums.fast.ai/t/segmentation-for-solar-pv-panels/26794)

 ## Requirements: